libpfasst/LibPFASST/docs/source/tutorial.rst

     call probin_init(pf_fname)

 This routine also returns the location of the namelist for the PFASST parameters, which in this case will match the location of the local parameters (a different file can be specified if desired).
-After the MPI based communicator is set up, the routine ``pf_pfasst_create`` is called to allocate the main PFASST structure called 'pf'.
+After the MPI based communicator is set up, the routine ``pf_pfasst_create`` is called to allocate the main PFASST structure called ``pf``.
 Note that the filename for PFASST parameters is passed to this routine so that it can be read.

 .. code-block:: fortran